• Skip to main content

 And some children, usually highly spirited children, need a stress release.
 They need to vent their feelings of anger and frustration inside.
 This is where silliness and playfulness can be a good choice.

 The printable Mindful Emotion Toolkit™ is a great resource that helps to introduce children to these two steps.
 The toolkit includes several tools to help children name and feel their emotions.
-There are 10 emotion cards and 21 regulation cards divided into the categories of Comfort, Space, or Silliness™.
+There are 10 emotion cards and 21 regulation cards divided into Comfort, Space, or Silliness™.

 Mindful Emotions: A Toolkit to Grow Kids With Big Hearts